January 2001

 revenues shifting.
 The Internet pure play companies had no office.

-Its now a catching up of the bricks and mortar companies.
+It’s now a catching up of the bricks and mortar companies.
 The

 answer will be somewhere in the middle.